 Present study investigates the vicious impact of flood on socio-economic conditions of people in district Muzaffargarh and the role of government and non-government organization in rehabilitation of flood affecties.
-The worst situations created by flood stimulate to conduct a deep study, which demonstrates the harmful impact of flood on socio-economic condition of people in district Muzaffargarh.
+These worst conditions stimulate to conduct a deep study, which demonstrates the harmful impact of flood on socio-economic condition of people in district Muzaffargarh.
 Recently flood has devastated infrastructures, agriculture land and heritage items on a large scale.
 The rate of poverty and unemployment has also been increased manifolds.
-The resulting unemployed contributed to enhance the rate of crimes in district Muzaffargarh.
+The resulting unemployed contribute to enhance the rate of crimes in district Muzaffargarh.
 Current flood has swapped away everything on the earth in district Muzaffargarh.